mathew-fleisch/def-con-schedule/README.md

 	# and tabbing or not.
 	# Minified: 295K
 	# Standard: 317K

+	# The AS_JS_OB environment variable is a boolean (default: FALSE)
+	# that saves a stringified JSON object to a js file under the global
+	# window.conf scope.
+Passing false will generate a json file.

 ### Example Data
 Below is an example of how the conference object looks.
 It is split up into two main sections: speakers, and talks.
 Each speaker is keyed by a slug of the user's last name followed by any other names.
 This sorts the speakers by last name within their internal ids.
 Each talk is keyed by a slug of the title, which sorts them alphabetically.
 There is a speakers array in each of the 'talks' which can be used to look up bio/title for each user.
 Time/location information is extracted with regular expression string matching into individual fields.
 In the case that time/location data cannot be extracted, a 'rawDetails' field is retained for every talk.
 After the time/location data, the website sometimes shows category information about the talk (i.e. whether it is a demo, exploit or some combination of a few others).
 I have transformed this csv string as an array of strings named 'tags.'
 Finally the abstract of each talk contains the original html to preserve paragraph formatting.